To top of page

 Respect for Human Rights

-The Suntory Group considers respect for human rights to be one of its responsibilities as a global corporation, and to be of vital importance in the Group’s business activities.
-To ensure that the human rights of everyone involved with our business activities are respected, in line with the Suntory Group Human Rights Policy, we are holding dialogue with and engaging with a wide range of stakeholders, including employees, suppliers, local communities and NGOs, and we are working to further strengthen our existing human rights initiatives.
+Suntory Group considers respect for human rights to be a fundamental responsibility as a global company and essential to our business activities.
+Under the Suntory Group Human Rights Policy, To ensure that the human rights of everyone involved with our business activities are respected, in line with, we are committed to respecting the human rights of all individuals involved in our business.
+We engage in dialogue and collaboration with various stakeholders, including employees, business partners, local communities, and NGOs, to further strengthen our existing initiatives.

 Formulation of the Suntory Group Human Rights Policy